If you have issues with the Register label printer, try these troubleshooting steps.

 This indicates one or more of the following:

 - The product is unit-based.
-Package labels for unit-based products can only be printed from Back Office.
+You can print package labels for unit-based products from Back Office only.

-- The product is not marijuana.
-Package labels are not applicable to/not required for non-marijuana items, and the Register app will not print package labels when you sell these items.
+- The product is not cannabis.
+The Register app will not print package labels when you sell a non-cannabis item.
 If you believe this is an error, check the item's Product Type to ensure it is set to Is Marijuana = Yes.

 Labels print, but with incorrect information